apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 -  A Network Tier belongs to only one VPC.

--  All Network Tiers inside the VPC should belong to the same account.
+-  All Network Tiers inside the VPC should belong to the same Account.

 -  When a VPC is created, by default, a SourceNAT IP is allocated to it.
    The Source NAT IP is released only when the VPC is removed.